HomeLatest NewsIndustryWomen preferred over men for tech-related jobs: BridgeLabz Tech Employability report

 Preferred Source of Google

-Breaking all gender barriers, the tech industry looks to onboard more women amid the ongoing situation.
-According to the BridgeLabz Tech Quotient (BTEQ) test, the tech industry is opening up more for women who are considered more employable in development jobs than men.
+Breaking all gender barriers, the industry looks to onboard more women amid the ongoing situation.
+According to the BridgeLabz Tech Employability Quotient (BTEQ) test, the tech industry is opening up more for women who are considered more employable in development jobs than men.

-The report findings, that determines the likelihood of getting a development in the tech industry, found that the average score for women stands at 42 per cent against that of men at 39 per cent.
+The report findings, that determines the likelihood of getting a development job in the tech industry, found that the average score for women stands at 42 per cent against that of men at 39 per cent.

 “While the tech industry is burgeoning with opportunities across different fields, there remains a significant issue of staff attrition.
 One of the variables in the gap is the under-utilisation of women’s talent,” the report said.